sgaul/reviewversion/index.md

 ---
 ## What makes a vibrant community?

-Version with trend graphs instead
+Same thing as before with line graphs.

 ![plot of chunk unnamed-chunk-13](assets/fig/unnamed-chunk-13.png)